Stochastic simulation of partial discharge inception: Model

 The above expression for $\alpha_T$ is used to describe the spatial growth of the electron density in Steady State Townsend experiments, see e.g.~\cite{Blevin_1984,Vass_2017,Hagelaar_2005}.
 However, we are not aware of earlier publications in which the expressions for $c_\mathrm{drift}$ and $c_\mathrm{diff}$ were given.
 Note that the limit $\kappa \to 0$ corresponds to $\alpha_T = \nu_\mathrm{eff}/W$, that $\alpha_T$ is an effective ionization coefficient, and that for $\kappa > 1$ the integral diverges.

 Figure~\ref{fig:alpha-T} shows a comparison of $\alpha_T$ and $\alpha_\mathrm{eff}$ in N$_2$, with the transport coefficients computed by BOLSIG+~\cite{Hagelaar_2005} and the \texttt{particle\_swarm} Monte Carlo code~\cite{JannisTeunissen_2025}.
 The coefficients $c_\mathrm{drift}$ and $c_\mathrm{diff}$ are also shown.
 With BOLSIG+, we can directly compute the $\alpha$ and $\eta$ corresponding to the $\alpha_T$ from equation~\eqref{eq:alpha-T} by using a spatial growth model.
-With the \texttt{particle\_swarm} code, we determine $\alpha_T$ according to equation~\eqref{eq:alpha-T} and obtain spatial growth coefficients as
+With the \texttt{particle\_swarm} code, we determine $\alpha_T$ according to equation~\eqref{eq:alpha-T} and obtain spatial ionization and attachment coefficients as

+where $\alpha_{\mathrm{eff}} = \alpha - \eta$.
 There is generally good agreement between the BOLSIG+ and Monte Carlo (MC) results, but the relative difference between the curves exceeds 10\% at relatively low fields, as discussed in~\cite{Hagelaar_2025}.

 Note that $c_\mathrm{drift}$ is close to one, while $c_\mathrm{diff}$ is close to zero except for very high fields.
 Furthermore, the diffusive term in equation~\eqref{eq:flux-def} is not correct when a solid wall is placed at $x$, since there can be diffusion towards the wall but not from it.
 We will therefore assume that the prefactor $c_\mathrm{drift} + c_\mathrm{diff}$ in equation~\eqref{eq:ne-x} is one.
 With this assumption, no correction is required to the expressions from sections~\ref{sec:electr-aval-num} and \ref{sec:numb-ioniz-avalanche}, except for the use of spatial growth coefficients.